Let’s celebrate the return of Spring with a trip to Walt Disney World in March!

 All dates and information subject to change throughout the year.
 This post will be updated frequently, but for the most up to date information on what’s closed and what’s reopened, check out my post about Disney World closures and what’s new.

-How’s the weather in Orlando in March?
+Weather in Orlando in March

 March ushers in the Spring season, so just like much of the US, the Orlando area starts to warm up a bit compared to January and February.